julienbrunuk/HTML5SpaceInvaders/README.txt

 //todo

-1 Get a node.js server running with the Games world variables.
+1 Get game working with clientside WebRTC and have a node.js handshaker server running.
-2 Get the web clinets playing the game of the node server in a high performance, low latency manner
+2 Decide if I need an authoritive server to stop clinet side cheating.